Cut Color & Create

 4. Make Letterpress Sandwich and run through the manual die-cutting machine.
 The sandwich consists of the Chase on the bottom with the press plates on it and the Platen on top with the cardstock inbetween it and the press plates.

 Spellbinders have produced a number of really great videos related to BetterPress that I refer to often.
-I recommend that you check them out HERE.
+I recommend that you check them out over on the Spellbinders’ Website.

 The Versatility Of The BetterPress System